-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which amends the existing accounting standards for accounting for leases.
-The amendments are to increase transparency and comparability among organizations by requiring recognition of lease assets and lease liabilities on the balance sheets and disclosure of key information about leasing arrangements.
-This pronouncement is effective for fiscal years beginning after December 15, 2018, and interim periods within those annual periods.
+In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires lessees to recognize a right-to-use asset and a lease obligation for all leases.
+Lessees are permitted to make an accounting policy election to not recognize an asset and liability for leases with a term of 12 months or less.
+Lessor accounting under the new standard is substantially unchanged.
+Additional qualitative and quantitative disclosures, including significant judgments made by management, will be required.
+This pronouncement is effective for fiscal years beginning after December 15, 2018 and interim periods within those annual periods.
 Early adoption is permitted.
 The guidance is required to be adopted at the earliest period presented using a modified retrospective approach.
-We are currently evaluating the impact these amendments will have on our financial statements and whether we will adopt the guidance early.
+We plan to adopt the accounting standard in the first quarter of 2019 and will evaluate any existing leases at that time and recognize a right-to-use asset and lease obligation for all leases with terms greater than 12 months on our financial statements.

-4. Short-Term Investments
+4. Investments